 Last weekend I drove into NYC from CT to meet and move with the ever exuberant and deeply soul-connected Liz DiAlto.

 She’s the brilliant shining light behind Wild Soul Movement and the I Shine You Shine campaign, and she’s got women all around the world moving, shining, and connecting with one another while learning to honor the self and the body, uncovering the wisdom that we all carry within, together.
 I’ve been hooked on the joyful beauty in Liz’s message for about a year now, having stumbled upon her seemingly by accident, if you believe in such things.
 This is how perfectly random (but not at all) the thing that you need can find its way into your life: I have an email subscription to a couple of newsletters that share links to e-books on sale, and after downloading a bunch that I never actually read, I mostly just quickly skim them now before deleting.
 But on this one fortuitous day in early February of 2013, I skimmed past a picture of a woman jumping in the air with a cheeky, inviting expression on her face!
 Of course I stopped, and it was Liz’s Jumpstart: Kick off a Fitness Routine that Works for You!
 Always one for a motivational fitness read, I got it.
 When I started reading it, I was immediately drawn in by the voice Liz wrote in, and was eager to visit the link to the Facebook page she provided.
-I ended up getting in on her webinar series for the Willpower Sucks Program and the Complete Body Program with Sirena Bernal, explored pieces of her Enjoyment Rules challenge, and eventually landed in the Soul Movement Salon, a private online community for women “seeking safe and sacred space for connection and self-expression.”
+I ended up getting in on a couple of her webinars and one of her online challenges and eventually landed in the Soul Movement Salon, a private online community for women “seeking safe and sacred space for connection and self-expression.”
 As Liz was making the transition from traditional physical trainer to soul sherpa (as we, her wild soul women, proclaim her), I was on my own path, finding my way, engaging with each new facet of her work as I worked on myself.

 I truly believe that when you are ready, the right thing will show itself, and all there is to do is notice, listen, and engage.
 Or recognize each breadcrumb and follow it to the next.